bholliger/simple-table-manager/readme.txt

 First release

 = 1.1 (01 May 2015) =
-Added feature to auto-adjust input text fields according to data type.
+Added feature to auto-adjust input text fields according to data type

-Enabled insert and retrieval of data containing special chars.
+Enabled insert and retrieval of data containing special chars

-Rearranged files for a loosely MVC structure.
+Rearranged files for a loosely MVC structure

 Fixed a few minor bugs.

 == Upgrade Notice ==